itraccoons/doe/README.md

 _use .zshrc and .zprofile for zsh_

 ### if "Google Cloud Shell"; then
-Use $HOME/bin for local binaries, becasue persistemnt only $HOME (5GB)
+Use $HOME/bin for local binaries, becasue persistent only $HOME (5GB)

     $ mkdir ~/bin
     $ cp /usr/local/bin/doe ~/bin/